mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/how_to/univ_adv_pert.rst

 Solve for a Universal Perturbation
 ==================================

-A universal adversarial perturbation (UAP) is a *single* perturbation that can be applied *uniformly to any data* in order to substantially reduce the quality of a machine learning model's predicitons on that data.
+A universal adversarial perturbation (UAP) is a *single* perturbation that can be applied *uniformly to any data* in order to substantially reduce the quality of a machine learning model's predictionsf on that data.
 In the case of an additive perturbation (i.e., :math:`x \rightarrow x + \delta`), the single perturbation, :math:`\delta`, is optimized over a data distribution:

 .. math::